 Audioshield combines exercise and gaming as you hit glowing orbs racing at you, played to your favourite tunes.
 There are different difficulty settings, various kinds of shields and you can even upload your own music.
 Highly addictive.

 Fallout in VR.
 The dream is finally here.
 Now, apocalyptic Boston is free to explore at your leisure.
 That's right, you'll be able to go through the entire game in virtual reality.
 If you've ever played Fallout 4, you know how massive this game is.
 The biggest game in VR, literally.

-Also known as the game that has Mark Zuckerberg so excited he'll post about it on Facebook, Lone Echo sees you play a robot helping an astronaut solve a mystery in a space station near the rings of Saturn.
+Also known as the game that had Mark Zuckerberg so excited he posted about it on Facebook, Lone Echo sees you play a robot helping an astronaut solve a mystery in a space station near the rings of Saturn.
 There's also the multiplayer component, called Echo Arena, which is equally as excellent - if not better.
 It's also a free add-on to Lone Echo.